zlatkomarjanovic/Movito/README.md

 ------------------------------------------
 Greetings Rubicon Team.
 First of all, thank you for considering this project.
 I sincerely hope that we can accomplish successful cooperation in the future.
 __________________________________________
+ Why are my api urls here ?
+ Why did I not put them in seperate files ?
+I understand perfectly well that API keys and API urls should be put in a seperate env files But the reason I didn't do that for this project is because it's a demo project and due to ease of use.
+It will be a lot easier for you to run this projectonyour devices without having to do extra work with puting your own API keys and urls in env files.